the-wise-lab/EEG-task-data-server/README.md

   "message": "Data appended to for participant 123, session 1", "filename": "data/participant_123_session_1.csv", "records_added": 2,
-  "total_records": 5
+  "total_records": 5,
+  "write_mode": "append"
 }
 ```

 ## Data Storage

 - CSV files will be stored in the configured data directory with filenames in the format `participant_{id}_session_{session}.csv`.
+- You can control how data is saved to existing files using the `write_mode` parameter:
-- If a file already exists for the given participant ID and session ID, new data will be appended to the existing file.
+  - `append`: Adds new data to the existing file (default)
+  - `overwrite`: Replaces the existing file with only the new data
 - Headers will be automatically merged if new data points have different fields.

 ## Error Reporting